 Health Benefits of Henna:

-- It can be used as a conditioner to your hair.
+- It can be used as a conditioner for your hair.

 - It also plays an important part in balancing natural acid-alkaline in your hair.

-- It also prevents your hair to turn gray.
+- It also prevents your hair from turning gray.

 - It reduces headaches.